dump247/aws-mock-metadata/README.md

 ```
 [aws]
-access_key=...   # Required.
+access_key=...   # Optional.
 Access key to generate temp keys with.
+                 # If not provided, the service falls back on boto's
+                 # credential discovery.
-secret_key=...   # Required.
+secret_key=...   # Optional.
 Secret key to generate temp keys with.
+                 # If not provided, the service falls back on boto's
+                 # credential discovery.
 region=us-east-1 # Optional.
 Not generally necessary since IAM and STS
                  # are not region specific.
 Default is us-east-1.